 You'll need to become an actuarial student* to enter our exams, or to apply for exemptions.
 To join, download and complete an application form.
 This can then be emailed or posted to us, with your supporting documents.

 * You can take Subject CT1 if you are not a student member.
-The Certificate in Financial Mathematics page will give you more information about this.
+The Financial Mathematics for Non-members page will give you more information about this.

 Deadlines for receipt of your admission application form if you want to enter the exams:

 As you can not enter for your first exams until you have been admitted as a student the Education Services Team must receive your application by the appropriate date below.

 |Exam sitting||Application to be received by|